betaglot/plantabeta/docs/reference/Moto/PlantMoto/PlantBlock.md

 # 🟠 <moto>VegeBlock</moto>

-> Protecting yourself from Vege as it collides into you or as it drags along you as you push through it
+> Protecting yourself from Plant as it collides into you or as it drags along you as you push through it

 <div style="display: flex; width: %100; margin-top: 50px;">
     <div style="margin: 5px; width: 50%">